roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     the current browser window/tab.

 **Compose HTML messages**
-    Check this option to enable the rich text (HTML) editor when start to compose a new message.
+    Check this option to enable the rich text (HTML) editor when composing a new message.
     This is only the default setting for HTML message composing.
 It can be :ref:`toggled <mail-compose-html>` at any time while composing.